srseidel/atrocitee-astro/Docs/Cloudflare-Supabase-Setup.md

 4. Add both environment variables for each environment (Production and Preview)
 5. Save the changes

 > **IMPORTANT**: When using wrangler.toml, only secret values should be set in the Cloudflare dashboard.
-Regular environment variables must be defined in the wrangler.toml file.
+Regular environment variables must be defined in the wrangler.toml file

 ### Preventing Build-Time Errors